 This is my one and only, not my second or third career.
 I am no newbie to the art scene.
 With an art degree, decades of painting know how and over 40 years of full-time, professional art making under my belt, I offer a full-bodied, valuable and unique art experience that is second to none.
-With a great deal of live, art teaching experience, I do consider myself a seasoned demonstrator and art instructor.
+With lots of live, art teaching experience, I do consider myself a seasoned demonstrator and art instructor.

 Encouraged by my mother, I grew up with a burning desire to create.
 Compiling completed coloring books, drawing along with Jon Gnagy on TV and sketching animals from the encyclopedia led to childhood contests, clubs and classes.
 In preschool days, I went door to door with my wagon, selling my art (and homemade glue), to the neighbors.
 Then teaching started very early on, almost fifty years ago.
 Yes, at the age of thirteen, I put an ad in the Penny Saver and started holding summer art camp in my parents' garage.
-Later, classically trained in art, I graduated from Moore College of Art with a BFA in painting and Illustration.
+Later, classically trained in art, I graduated from Moore College of Art in Philadelphia, with a BFA in painting and Illustration.
 A sign, advertising and illustration business followed for almost two decades; finally giving way, after a divorce and a new marriage, to writing, teaching and painting full time; going on twenty years now.

 My husband, Jerry, and I live on a small spread we call The Sandarosa, in the Pine Barrens of New Jersey.
 It's a place called Tabernacle, on the edge of the Wharton State Forest.
 We are kept in line by my horse, Rita, six house cats, six barn cats and a bunch of well fed, neutered ferals.
 Our property is home to wild turkeys, deer, raccoons, skunk, fox, and birds of every description.
 Although we share our home with prestigious birds such as hawks, owls and an occasional eagle, my favorite among them are the hummingbirds that we get in droves every spring and summer.